Isolation Effect

 Easy Definition of the Isolation Effect

 Don't act solely on information because it stands out from the crowd.
-That's the Isolation Effect.
+That's the isolation effect.

 Academic Definition of the Isolation Effect

-The Isolation Effect (also known as the Von Restorff Effect) is the tendency to recall something that stands out in a group and afford it more weighting than its peers.
+The isolation effect (also known as the Von Restorff Effect) is the tendency to recall something that stands out in a group and afford it more weighting than its peers.
 It is named after German psychologist Hedwig Von Restorff, who first documented it in 1933.

 An Example of the Isolation Effect